noi-techpark/it.bz.beacon.api/README.md

 * `it.bz.beacon.uuid`: iBeacon UUID
 * `it.bz.beacon.namespace`: Eddystone namespace
 * `it.bz.beacon.trusted.user`: The username for the basic authorization for the trusted api
-* `it.bz.beacon.trusted.password`: The bcrypted password for the basic authorization for the trusted api
+* `it.bz.beacon.trusted.password`: The bcrypted password for the basic authorization for the trusted api (Hint: just use the webapp to create an account with a password, and then copy the bcrypt hash from the database table)

-If you enable info import, you have to create a Google service account which is able to use the Google Sheet API and move the resulting client-secret.json file to /src/main/resources/google-api-service-account.json.
-For more information on generating this json file, have a look at the Google documentation for [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)

 You may also change other values in the application.properties file on your own risk.
 Make sure your webserver is configured to handle file uploads for at least 10MB of size.